 How Americans are helping Texas flood victims – and what you can do

-Flooding has killed at least 95 people including 27 children and counsellors at a summer camp
+Flooding has killed at least 105 people including 27 children and counselors at a summer camp

 Search and rescue operations were still underway on Monday as authorities scoured the area for dozens of others who remain missing amid the resulting debris and floodwaters.